8go/matrix-commander/README.md

                         send messages or files when you verify.
   --set-device-name SET_DEVICE_NAME
                         Set or rename the current device to the device name provided.
-Send, listen and verify perations are allowed when renaming the device.
+Send, listen and verify operations are allowed when renaming the device.
   --set-display-name SET_DISPLAY_NAME
                         Set or rename the display name for the current user to the display name provided.
-Send, listen and verify perations are allowed when setting the display name.
+Send, listen and verify operations are allowed when setting the display name.
   --get-display-name    Get the display name of matrix-commander (itself), or
                         of one or multiple users.
 Specify user(s) with the --user option.
 If no user is specified get the display name of itself.
-Send, listen and verify perations are allowed when getting display name(s).
+Send, listen and verify operations are allowed when getting display name(s).
+  --set-presence SET_PRESENCE
+                        Set presence of {PROG_WITHOUT_EXT} to the given value.
+                        Must be one of these values: “online”, “offline”, “unavailable”.
+Otherwise an error will be produced.
+  --get-presence        Get presence of {PROG_WITHOUT_EXT} (itself), or of one
+                        or multiple users.
+Specify user(s) with the --user option.
+If no user is specified get the presence of itself.
+Send, listen and verify operations are allowed when getting presence(s).
   --no-ssl              Skip SSL verification.
 By default (if this option is
                         not used) the SSL certificate is validated for the connection.
 But, if this option is used, then the SSL